tdjastrzebski/Vincenty-Excel/README.md

-# Vincenty Direct and Inverse Solution of Geodesics on the Ellipsoid
+# Vincenty Direct and Inverse Solution of Geodesics on the Ellipsoid - Excel VBA implementation
 ## algorithms by Thaddeus Vincenty (1975)

 > Based on the implementation in Java Script by © Chris Veness 2002-2017 MIT License